Kanad-Patel/AI_Course/README.md

 : Test your WASD control for the car.

 ## **Important Error**
+: Try running
+'''
-: Try running '''pi@raspberrypi:~$ sudo apt-get update && sudo apt-get upgrade'''
+pi@raspberrypi:~$ sudo apt-get update && sudo apt-get upgrade
+'''

 ## Installing OpenCV on your Pi.